The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Template Document ID appears a couple of seconds after the file was uploaded.
 If the ID doesn’t appear in a maximum of two minutes, try uploading the same file one more time.

-The waiting time solely depends on the load that Salesforce is dealing with upload time.
+The waiting time solely depends on the load that Salesforce is dealing with, including upload time.

 If you want to see what the actual data will be available on your Document Template, feel free to use the "Playground" tab.
 It can also serve as a means to debug the Flow when things aren't going as they should be.